“Jon is gonna be so pissed.”

 Carrie looked at the lonely, faded sign: ‘Marina Drive’, it said.
 There were only a few scattered houses along the ‘drive’, they mostly looked abandoned.
-And then there was just the desert and the small, dried out bushes and a scattered cacti.
+And then there was just the desert and the small, dried-out bushes and scattered cacti.
 She couldn’t see any ‘marina’ anywhere, much less water.

 “What kind of motel does one stay at in this place?”
 Carrie asked.

 “A private one,” Anne said and smiled.
 “I have a good, old friend, Mr. Rubensford – Charlie.
 He moved into part of the old motel down there – back in 1987.”

 “Oh … “ Carrie said.